Medical Devices and Personal Protective Equipment (PPE)

 This change permitted and even required products CE marked as a medical device which also offered the wearer protection also make claims under the PPE Directive, something that was previously prevented from happening.

-As healthcare manufacturers started to adopt the PPE Directive, the first product types that BSI started to see from a PPE perspective for certification, were ones that leant themselves to existing PPE standards and applications such as surgical and examination gloves.
+Since then as healthcare manufacturers started to adopt the PPE Directive, the first product types that BSI started to see from a PPE perspective for certification, were ones that leant themselves to existing PPE standards and applications such as surgical and examination gloves, and its grown.

 Over time the scope of products has started to expand, for example manufacturers of medical products such as hip replacements started to introduce face protection for orthopaedic surgeons to wear when they were carrying procedures.
 These types of products wouldn’t look out of place in the industrial market, but are sterile and offer the wearer protection against blood splatter and so on.